esci in jamovi

 - Students in Bob’s 2019-2020 statistics and neuroscience classes, who helped put this module through its paces.
 Thanks, and may you never have to sideload again.

 - Adam Claridge-Chang and Joses Ho, developers of DABEST.
 We benefited tremendously from adopting portions of their source code for esci.

 - Jonathon Love, Damian Dropmann, and Ravi Selker– the jamovi team.
 Jonathon was especially helpful (and patient) with suggesting improvements to the module.

 - Matthew Kay, developer of ddist, which makes the lovely uncertainty visualizations in esci.
 Matthew answered lots of dumb questions that helped esci along.

 Yes, under the hood of this jamovi module is an R package for estimation.
 You can grab it from github and we’ll soon be submitting it to CRAN.

 If you’re a JASP user, stay tuned–we’re also exploring possibilities for a module there as well.
 The dream is one code base for a well-documented and tested R package that can easily be plugged into a GUI environment.
 That will be estimation for all.

 ManyLabs1 included a replication of Nosek et al. (2002) in which students who identified as male and female were asked to take an implicit association test (IAT) measuring attitudes towards math vs. art.
 The key research question is to what extent males and females differ in their implicit attitudes towards math.

-The effect size of interest is the mean difference between two groups, so we will use “Estimate Independent Mean Difference” from the ESCI menu.
+The effect size of interest is the mean difference between two groups, so we will use “Means and Medians: Two Groups” from the ESCI menu.